Wellington Model Aeroplane Club

 - Anyone going to recover aircraft MUST have approval of active pilots

-- No one on the active runway unless specifically cleared by active pilots
+- No one on the launch area unless specifically cleared by active pilots

 - Verbally communicate immediately